uwefassnacht/code-engine-samples/README.md

 ## Pre-Requisite Steps

-Before deploying your code or container to Code Engine, we need to prep by installing a few CLIs (command line interfaces) and creating a container registry (a place to store the containers that Code Engine will be building for you).
+Before deploying your code or container to Code Engine, you need to prep by installing a few CLIs (command line interfaces) and creating a container registry (a place to store the containers that Code Engine will be building for you).
+Once that's done, you create a project in Code Engine and will authorize it to access the container registry.

 1. If you don't already have an IBM Cloud account, you need to [register and create one](https://cloud.ibm.com/registration).